 How to Answer the ‘What Has Been Your Experience in Giving Presentations?
 What Has Been Your Most Successful Experience in Speech Making?’
 Interview Question

-Explain Every Aspect of Your Speech-Making Process: The interviewer is going to want to hear more than simply the fact that you gave a speech.
+The interviewer is going to want to hear more than simply the fact that you gave a speech.
 You should also talk about what you did to prepare for the moment.
 Hopefully you did not scrap together a presentation 15 minutes before you had to go in.
 Did you outline first?
-Did you use a Presentation Program?
+Did you use presentation software?
 Did you give your presentation in front of your spouse or a friend before the big day?
 Perhaps you get a little nervous any time you have to make a presentation- so you have a system for calming your nerves beforehand.
 All these little details help make you stand out from everyone else being asked these types of interview questions.

 When deciding which speech to discuss- you should try to pick one that had real stakes in place.
 If you gave a speech at a wedding- that is great.
 However- it is not going to impress a potential employer when answering- “What has your experience been like with public speaking?”
 Talk about a time where something was truly on the line for a presentation.
 If there was a time when you had to give a presentation in front of a prospective client in order to make a sale and you ended up making a lot of money for your company- that would be a good example.
 The interviewer wants to know how you will be able to benefit him or her- so make your response relevant.

 Feel free to show a moment of growth